tenley8/Credit_Risk_Analysis/README.md

 Supervised Learning
 Supervised learning deals with labeled data.
-An example of supervised learning might be to predict, based on data from previous patients, whether a new patient has diabetes
+An example of supervised learning might be to predict, based on data from previous patientw, whether a new patient has diabetes
 -------------------------------------------------------------
 Patient ID 	Age 	Body Mass Index 	Has Diabetes
 1 		31 	24 			No